-Before replacing any parts the boiler should be isolated from the mains electric supply and the gas should be turned off at the gas service isolation valve on the boiler, see diagram
+Before replacing any parts of the boiler it should be isolated from the mains electric supply and the gas should be turned off at the gas service isolation valve on the boiler, see diagram 12.1.

 Unless stated otherwise parts are replaced in the reverse order to removal.